OpenSportsLab/OSL-ActionSpotting/docs/usage.md

     configs/e2espot/e2espot.py --weights /path/to/your/model/weights
 ```

-_Note:- If you don't provide the path to the model weights, then the weights are assumed to be inside the cfg.work_dir as "best_checkpoint.pt"_
+_Note:- If you don't provide the path to the model weights, the weights are assumed to be inside the cfg.work_dir as "best_checkpoint.pt"_

 ### Inference example with custom config file